GAumala/blog/static/posts/2018-09-12-creating-an-http-api-with-scotty-and-beam.md

 The important thing here is that the names of the record fields for table types must be prefixed with an underscore followed by the table's name, otherwise Beam won't be able to work with the existing schema.
-For example the reader table has a `ip_address` column, so the equivalent record field is `_readerIpAddress`.
+For example, the reader table has an `ip_address` column, so the equivalent record field is `_readerIpAddress`.
 Foreign keys in the likes table also need special names like `post_key__id`.
 Having to use underscores for column names may be a bit too opinionated, but I can live with it.